cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 Marlene exclaimed, "Muhammad!"

-Mohammed: "Hi Marlene!
+Mohammed: "Hi, Marlene!
 What's the situation at Boatly?
 Any enemies nearby?"

 Marlene: "Plenty.
 But only on the Internet, not yet in the boat.
-:)“
+:) "

 Mohammed: "It's getting serious.
 The boys and girls are gathering."